 The EASF Member States include: Burundi, Comoros, Djibouti, Ethiopia, Kenya, Rwanda, Seychelles, Somalia, Sudan and Uganda.

-The Uganda Peoples’ Defence Forces (UPDF) serving in Somalia under the African Union Support and…
+Uganda People’s Defence Forces (UPDF) troops serving under the African Union Support and Stabilization Mission…